Christopher Hope. MA., UKCP

 - Mediation and couples counselling/therapy.

-- Family Therapy when families are struggling
+- Family Therapy when families are struggling or resolving separation

 - Group Psychotherapy.